YashdalfTheGray/ieee-workshop/README.md

 We will use Angular2 and Typescript for this workshop.
 Think of Typescript as a superset of Javasript so all Javascript is legal Typescript.
 If you're interested in learning a little more about either of these subjects, we have selected some tutorials to help you get started.

 * [Javascript](http://nodeschool.io/#workshoppers) - check out the `javascripting` tutorial to learn a bit about the language.
 You are going to need `node` and `git` installed for this tutorial so view the tutorial after getting these installed.
 * [Javascript CodeCombat](https://codecombat.com/play) - a great tool to start learning programming (in general) while also casually gaming.
 It supports python and javascript (and a couple of other languages) syntaxes.
 * [Angular2 quickstart](https://angular.io/docs/ts/latest/quickstart.html) - the Angular2 quickstart really only takes 5-10 minutes to run through and it gives an overview of what Angular2 is and how to get started writing code in it.
 It also gives a basic introduction to Typescript and the ES6 syntax for JavaScript.
 * [Typescript](http://www.typescriptlang.org/docs/tutorial.html) - This is a Typescript quickstart tutorial.
 Like the Angular2 quickstart, it also doesn't take long and it gives a crash course on what Typescript is and the features.

+## Post Workshop Survey

+Please help us improve our workshops by taking a small 10-question [survey](http://goo.gl/forms/6L4ceYishh).